 Claude Code's slash commands (/help, /init, /compact, /cost...) are indispensable, but when misused, they cause context loss, token overconsumption, and broken configurations.
 Here are the most frequent mistakes, ranked by severity, with concrete fixes to apply immediately to master your slash commands.

-The essential slash commands in Claude Code are a set of built-in shortcuts (/help, /init, /clear, /compact, /cost, /config, /model, /login, /logout, /memory, /rewind, /doctor) that drive the session, context, and configuration directly from the terminal.
-Claude Code v2.x includes more than 13 native slash commands.
-When misused, they represent the primary source of errors for 68% of new users, according to an internal SFEIR Institute analysis (2025).
+The essential slash commands in Claude Code are a set of built-in shortcuts (/help, /init, /clear, /compact, /cost, /config, /model, /login, /logout, /memory, /doctor) that drive the session, context, and configuration directly from the terminal.
+Claude Code includes dozens of native slash commands.
+When misused, they are a frequent source of errors for new users.

 For an overview of each command and its syntax, check the complete slash commands tutorial before continuing.